Mortada-24/3D-object-Generator-/README.md

 generate the 3d object dynamically

-its need some updates to make the object realistic like put texture on them and many things i need to do
+its need some updates to make the object realistic like put texture on them and many things i need to do.

+Note: when it finished rendering you need to zoom out to see the 3d object so you need to use mouse scroll down to control the zoom.

+use the arrows in the keyboard to rotate the object in x and y direction, use w , s , a , d button's to move the camera left and right, up and down.